Here at SCD Lifestyle, we talk a lot about getting to the root of health issues rather than just chasing symptom after symptom.

 One main risk of this approach is calcium overload, in which the drugs reroute the calcium and larger problems like gallstones and kidney stones can result.
 While some find this to be an effective short-term solution, the side effects can be worse than the condition at hand – including shortness of breath, swelling in the extremities and vision problems.

 Blood thinners (like aspirin) and vasodilators aim to increase blood flow and are also popular.
-Unfortunately, Aspirin is a Nonsteroidal Anti-Inflammatory Drug (NSAID) and has a poor effect on gut health, as shown here.
+Unfortunately, Aspirin is a Non-steroidal Anti-Inflammatory Drug (NSAID) and has a poor effect on gut health, as shown in this study.